bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_2/group_milestone_review.md

-## Status of deliverables of Milestone 1 (2 olsa daha mantıklı değil mi?)
+## Status of deliverables of Milestone 1

-▪ Explain the changes you have made in Milestone 1 deliverables if you have made any
+▪ We haven't made any changes.
+We will explain the progress below.

 ## Progress according to requirements